dylansloann/orion/README.md

 * [Inspiration](#inspiration)

 ## General info
-Orion was designed as an experimental project that's main purpose was to experience the enjoyment of making a full-scale anti-virus softawre.
+Orion was designed as an experimental project that's main purpose was to experiement in designed a more full scale anti-virus software.
-I hope that you enjoyed the project, and maybe even attempted to check out its features.
-I greatly enjoyed making this and hope to further advance it in the coming future.
+I hope that you enjoyed the project, clone if you want to test it out.
+I enjoyed making this and hope to further advance it in the coming future.

 [Demo Video](https://youtu.be/zjYu5025mgo)